History of WSFA-TV

 "The Auburn Football Review" was one of the first coach's shows in the nation, going on the air with Coach "Shug" Jordan in 1955.

 WSFA has continually built its news department through the years.
 In the early days, it aired one half-hour newscast per day.
-Now, WSFA airs nearly 40 hours of local newscasts each week over two channels, WSFA and a digital subchannel, Bounce TV (WSFA 12.2), as well as news coverage 24/7 on WSFA.COM and on mobile applications.
-WSFA recently added a third digital subchannel, GRIT (WSFA12.3)
+Now, WSFA airs nearly 40 hours of local newscasts each week over multiple channels.
+Those channels include:

 WSFA was the first television station in Alabama to upgrade to digital, non-linear video news gathering equipment in August 2006, and the first television station in Montgomery to begin broadcasting in High-Definition in August 2008.